stephenjohnlimb/boot2/AgileDevelopment.md

 The Spring `@Configuration` is also good in the fact it is a 'Stereotype' for 'config', so that's quite explicit.

-If you notice, I've done all these refactoring changes, all the tests still pass and importantly I've not had to alter the 'Controller' at all.
+If you notice, I've done all these refactoring changes, all the tests still pass, and importantly I've not had to alter the 'Controller' at all.

-Also, each `rule` has been defined as a predicate and then 'hooked' together.
+Also, each `rule` has been defined as a `Predicate` and then 'hooked' together.
 So people might say write a unit test for each of those.
 This is where I would argue about the word unit test, some people say it is a test of a class/function.
 I'd say it is a unit of functionality.

-But if I look at the tests I have and the code coverage; I get (100%), I'd say I've catered for all conditions here.
+But if I look at the tests I have, and the code coverage; I get (100%).
+I'd say I've catered for all conditions here.

 Which brings me to the final point, with Agile and TDD done in the way described here, you develop the smallest amount of code and the minimal number of tests needed to meet the requirement.

 Indeed, it was not necessary to refactor and make it more functional, the tests passed and the functionality worked.
 But I'd argue it's worth it in the long run, adding a new rule is easy, adding a different configuration based on a property is also easy.
-There are no mocks involved, with Java `Functions` it much easier to just plugin a simpe function if the classes defined can be constructed with dependencies being passed in.
+There are no mocks involved, with Java `Functions` it much easier to just plug in a simple function if the classes defined can be constructed with dependencies being passed in.

+I'm now in two minds about separating the `valid` and `invalid` `Suppliers` and pull those into the configuration.
+I might discuss this with a team members and see what they think.
+Doing this would also feel more consistent and symmetric.

+## `Story 3` Packaging and Deployment into Kubernetes

+I've created a separate [page on docker and helm](Dockerizing.md); it shows what additional non-functional changes are needed to take this application and deploy it as a container in a pod in Kubernetes.

+But we do have a SpringBoot Application that meets the basic needs, we just need to package it now.